AlderFurtado/react-native-app-finantial-credit-card/README.md

 # react-native-app-finantial-credit-card
-App developed for studieing theses concepts:
+App developed for studying these concepts: Storybook, Animations and Test